jhgomez518/juan-lab-4-1/README.md

     expand on the groundwork of their logic WITHOUT considering as many scenarios as possible, then this would result in a lot of backtracking and extra code.
 So it is important to re-factor early and then consistently in order to optimize the maintainability of your code.

+P.S.
+Forgot to commit consistently while completing assignment.
+Sorry about that.